ddbnl/office365-audit-log-collector/README.md

   - CSV Local file
   - Power BI (indirectly through SQL, CSV, Azure Tables or Azure Blob)

-Simply download the executable you need from the Windows or Linux folder and copy a config file from the ConfigExamples folder that suits your need.
-Find onboarding instructions and more detailed instructions for using the executables below.

-For a full audit trail, schedule to run the collector on a regular basis (preferably at least once every day).
-Previously retrieved logs can be remembered to prevent duplicates.
-Consider using the following parameters in the config file for a robust audit trail:
-- skipKnownLogs: True (prevent duplicates)
-- hoursToCollect: 24 (or a number larger than the amount of hours between runs, for safety overlap)
-- resume: False (don't resume where the last run stopped, have some overlap in case anything was missed for any reason) See below for a more detailed instruction of the config file.

-Lastly, feel free to contribute other outputs if you happen to build any.
+Feel free to contribute other outputs if you happen to build any.
 Also open to any other useful pull requests!
 See the following link for more info on the management APIs: https://msdn.microsoft.com/en-us/office-365/office-365-management-activity-api-reference.

 ## Use cases: